 - Reduce – Always the first option – Reduce the number of times you use your fireplace per season.
 Only use it on a very, very, very special occasions when folks will be able to enjoy it, not merely as a background prop.
 Put off that delivery of a cord of wood that’s hauled hundreds of miles to your house and has to be cut and split using unregulated pollutant-spewing chainsaws and other tools.

-- Opt for fire logs – they’re much much cleaner.
+- Opt for Fire Logs – they’re much much cleaner.
 These logs composed of either saw dust or coffee grounds and mixed with wax and are by far a much cleaner option in all aspects.
 Its five times cleaner across the board compared to real wood (chart below) Chestnuts can be roasted on a cleaner fire by using the most environmentally friendly fire logs on the market.
-An Environment Canada and the EPA 2006 Firelogssummarized the results in the chart below.
-A few Green Blizzard preferred:

-- Clean Flame (made from recycled waxed grocery store vegetable shipping boxes)
+- Recommended Logs – Clean Flame (made from recycled waxed grocery store vegetable shipping boxes) and Java Logs (made from coffee grounds and wax)

 - If you are not interested in changing your fireplace, you can at least make sure your fire is as clean as possible.
 Make sure your wood is cut to the right length for your fireplace – it makes for a cleaner burning fire.
 Also always use dry wood that has seasoned for a few years.
 Wet wood doesn’t burn as completely and, in turn, releases more pollutants.
 And never toss wrapping paper, packaging and other household trash into your fire (i.e. marshmallow bags and Hersheys wrappers) Burning this discards can release some serious poisons into your homes air and the surrounding atmosphere – that why the EPA requires emissions scrubbers on all trash incinerators.